 The interviews showed, among other things, that fishmongers sell their fish under the name on the purchase receipt.
 These names often only designate categories or are incorrect.
-Customers do not know exactly what species they are effectively buying.
+Customers do not know exactly what species they are in effect buying.

 The project was successfully completed in 2019 and already resulted in the publication of one scientific paper.
-Two more papers are in the works.
+Two more papers are in progress.

 Project Manager: Ioannis Giovos, iSea Greece

-Bluntnose sixgill sharks are not considered endangered in the Mediterranean, according to the IUCN Red List, but fisheries in the Mediterranean are poorly documented and controlled.
-Sixgill sharks are also frequently found in the bycatch of deep-sea fisheries (up to 2000 m).
+According to the IUCN Red List, Bluntnose sixgill sharks are not considered endangered in the Mediterranean, but fisheries in the Mediterranean are poorly documented and controlled.
+Sixgill sharks are also frequently found in the bycatch of deep-sea fisheries (down to 2000 m).
 Considering the declining trends of most other shark populations in the Mediterranean, which have shrunk to 10-20% of their former size, this positive assessment seems rather unlikely and outdated.

-This new study will involve interviews and observations to identify trends in sixgill shark landings throughout the Mediterranean and will cover 11 countries: Spain, France, Italy, Greece, Libya, Algeria, Tunisia, Montenegro, Albania, Cyprus and Israel.
+This study will involve interviews and observations to identify trends in sixgill shark landings throughout the Mediterranean and will cover 11 countries: Spain, France, Italy, Greece, Libya, Algeria, Tunisia, Montenegro, Albania, Cyprus and Israel.
 It will be carried out in collaboration with local researchers and volunteers from each country.
 The project is coordinated by Ignazio Nuez from SUBMON – Conservation of Marine Biodiversity in Spain, a member of the EEA.
-The project is not only of great interest for shark conservation but also aims to promote cooperation within the different EEA members in the Mediterranean area, especially between the new EEA members Greece and Israel.
+The project is not only of great interest for shark conservation but also aims to promote cooperation within the various EEA members in the Mediterranean area, especially between the new EEA members Greece and Israel.

-The project is nearing completion and an initial presentation of preliminary data was first presented at the IUCN workshop in Palma de Mallorca in November 2019.
+The project is nearing completion and an initial presentation of preliminary data was presented at the IUCN workshop in Palma de Mallorca in November 2019.
 A publication is in the works for 2021.

-Ecological analysis of blue sharks in South Cornwall (England)
+Ecological analysis of blue sharks in South Cornwell (England)

-Blue sharks (Prionace glauca) are large deep-sea sharks and top predators found globally in temperate and tropical waters.
-Like other shark species, they are an important regulating factor in their marine ecosystems.
+Blue sharks (Prionace glauca) are large deep-sea sharks and top predators found worldwide in temperate and tropical waters.
+Like other shark species they are an important regulating factor in their marine ecosystems.

 Blue sharks are caught directly for their fins or perish in the bycatch of deep-sea fishing fleets.
-Their status on the Red List of Threatened Species is "Near Threatened," i.e. close to or with a strong tendency towards "Endangered."
-However, there is a lack of more recent data, so that they might already have to be classified as "Endangered."
+Their status on the Red List of Threatened Species is "near threatened," i.e. close to or with a strong tendency towards "endangered."
+However, there is a lack of more current data which means they might already have to be classified as "endangered."